IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 ## Prerequisites

-For full prerequisite instructions, see the following documentation (in the IBM block storage CSI driver documentation given above):
+For full prerequisite instructions, see the following documentation, referred to in the introductory paragraph.
-> Installation > Compatibility and requirements.
+**Installation** > **Compatibility and requirements**.

 **Important:** Be sure to complete all prerequisite and installation steps before assigning hosts to your location.
 Do not create a Kubernetes cluster.
 This is done through Satellite.